jerwng/impdf-search/README.md

 #### Storage
 The processed image files are stored using Amazon S3.

-## Notes
-This project is hosted with on the free tier of Heroku.
-As a result, computation resources are limited and large PDF files will result in long wait times.

-***Please limit PDF file size to under 1MB.*** <br />
-<sup>There is a ~25MB hard limit cap enforced by the server.</sup>

 ## Next Steps
 * Add documentation to server code.